-- Solve the cyclic declaration dependency problem - Controlled cycles are now permitted - Provide a limited view of the specified package - Only type names are visible (including in nested packages) - Types are viewed as incomplete types
+- Solve the cyclic declaration dependency problem - Controlled cycles are now permitted - Provide a limited view of the specified package - Only type names are visible (including in nested packages) - Types are viewed as an incomplete type

 '''

 Normal view

 '''

 '''

 package Personnel is

 type Employee is private;

 procedure Assign ...

 private

 type Employee is ...

 end Personnel;

 '''